elocowan/elocowan.github.io/Now.md

 - I want a better relationship with money
 - I want to develop an ethical practice to go along with my physical practices

-I think maybe working on my personal website can help, but I'm not sure.
+I think maybe working on my personal website can help, but I’m not sure.

+I started with jekyll but then decided to use obsidian publish cause it's easier to deal with technical aspects.